Okpuala Ngwa

 Okpuala Ngwa is a town in Isiala-Ngwa North.
 It serves as the administrative headquarters for the local government.

 It was the first settlement and headquarters of the Ngwa people.
 The people of Okpuala Ngwa speak the Ngwa dialect of the Ngwa people.

 Climate

 The rainy season in Okpuala-Ngwa is humid, oppressive, and cloudy, while the dry season is warm, muggy, and largely gloomy.
-The average annual temperature ranges from 67 to 87 degrees Fahrenheit, rarely falling below 60 or rising over 90.
+The average annual temperature ranges from 67 F to 87 F, rarely falling below 60 °F or rising over 90 °F.

 Because Okpuala-Ngwa experiences such small seasonal temperature variations, talking about hot and cold seasons isn't very helpful.

 Clouds

 The average proportion of sky covered by clouds in Okpuala-Ngwa varies significantly seasonally throughout the year.

 Around November 24 marks the start of Okpuala-Ngwa's clearer season, which lasts for 2.6 months and ends around February 11.

 In Okpuala-Ngwa, December is the clearest month of the year, with a 41% average percentage of clear, mostly clear, or partly overcast skies.

 Beginning about February 11 and lasting for 9.4 months, the cloudier period of the year ends around November 24.

 In Okpuala-Ngwa, April is the month with the most clouds, with the sky being overcast or mostly cloudy 87% of the time.